 Dudh Puli; final step:

-- Take the Milk in a deep bottom vessel and start boiling it after adding one cup of water in the slow flame until the milk reduces to 2/3.
+Take the Milk in a deep bottom vessel and start boiling it after adding one cup of water to the slow flame until the milk reduces to 2/3.

-- Once the desired consistency reached, switch off the flame.
+Once the desired consistency is reached, switch off the flame.

-- Cover the Vessel with a lid and wait at least for One hour to serve Dudh Puli.
+Cover the Vessel with a lid and wait at least one hour to serve Dudh Puli.

 I do not add any added flavor such as cardamom or bay leaf while making Dudh Puli with Date Palm Jaggery and Rice Flour prepared from Gobindobhog rice.
 This is to maximize the flavors of Jaggery and rice.